operskaas/VR-Quicksort/README.md

 If you have a Google Cardboard, and are on a mobile device, press the button on the bottom left of the window and place your mobile device into the Google Cardboard.
 The white cursor follows your gaze, so simply turn your head to hover over the Continue block.

 To continue, you must move the cursor away from the block, and then back onto the block.
+After continuing through the introduction, the demonstration will proceed to completion.
+To rerun it, refresh the page.

 ![Quicksort VR](docs/walkthrough.gif)